G-GHF7E47LBJ

 Close-up of aloe vera leaves highlighting their thick, fleshy texture

 Aloe vera is often praised for its drought resistance and ability to grow in arid conditions.
 However, large-scale commercial farming can still have significant environmental consequences.
 Due to climate change, it is becoming harder to grow aloe vera.
 It takes up to a year for aloe vera to mature enough to harvest and use.
-Climate change is making the harvesting of the plants smaller because the crops aren't as healthy.
+Climate change is resulting in smaller, less healthy crops.

 While aloe vera requires less water than many crops, intensive farming in regions already facing water scarcity can strain local water resources.
 For example, some farms in parts of India and Mexico, where aloe vera is widely grown, have been criticized for over-extracting groundwater.